 Currently (Tuesday night) the total is around 10,000 acres burned (the fire flared up again yesterday afternoon) and more than a dozen people have lost their homes.
 This does not include businesses and structures (barn, shops and sheds) lost to the fire, or the smoke damage done to standing homes.
 The fire is 50% contained and thousands of people are just now allowed to return to their homes.

 Our town has rallied around these people in a way that makes me proud to live in Wyoming.
 Because of the rural nature of our area, many horses and livestock were displaced.
 Our local fairgrounds are housing them and dozens of community members volunteered their time and risked their safety to transport them away from the fire.
 Hotels are offering discounted rates and many restaurants are offering free meals to residents and the firefighters.
 Donations are pouring into the Red Cross and local churches and I was brought to tears several times by the concerned texts, calls and offers of a place to stay from numerous friends.

 A thank you to the local law enforcement officers and firefighters who have been tirelessly serving our community these past three days.
-For more information (or how you can help) click this link.

 My question for you…What would you take?